Wohnungsanzeigen/tutorials/lab01-maven-project/README.md

 How to Create a maven project structure.
 A structure with flat modules and modules with submodules.

-This tutorial shows a example with a three-level module hierarchy.
+This tutorial shows an example with a three-level module hierarchy.

-## Tutorial LAB01
+## lab01-maven-project

-Lab01-Project: A maven example with submodule structure.
+Tutorial Project: A maven example with submodule structure.

 ### module-3rd-party-src